Robert Benezra, PhD

 Discovering new therapeutic targets to treat aggressive breast cancers.

 Metastatic breast cancer (MBC), which is breast cancer that has spread to other sites in the body, is incurable and is the leading cause of breast cancer deaths.
 New treatment strategies are urgently needed that can prevent metastasis from occurring.
-Dr. Benezra’s work is focused on a novel targeted therapy called AGX51 that has been shown to block tumor growth and metastasis in laboratory studies.
+Dr. Benezra has developed a novel group of compounds called AGX that target and block ID proteins, which contribute to tumor growth and metastasis.
 His work could inform the development of a new class of well-tolerated, anti-metastatic drugs.

 Robert Benezra, PhD, is a Member at Memorial Sloan Kettering Cancer in the Department of Cell Biology and a Professor of Biology at Cornell Graduate School of Medical Sciences in New York City.
 As a postdoctoral fellow he identified the Id proteins as dominant negative regulators of the helix-loop-helix protein family and has since gone on to identify these proteins as key regulators of tumor growth, angiogenesis and metastasis.
 In addition, while at Sloan Kettering, Benezra and his colleagues identified the first human mitotic checkpoint gene, hsMad2, and demonstrated that its deregulation leads to chromosome instability, tumor progression and drug resistance.
 His program continues to focus on the molecular basis of tumor angiogenesis, tumor instability and metastasis.
 His current project supported by BCRF is to explore the therapeutic potential of a novel agent targeting the Id proteins for the treatment of aggressive triple negative breast cancers.